-European Alternatives constitutes a unique organisation in that it combines political, social and artistic projects taking place simultaneously in many different cities and with different formats.
-The organisation’s unique model represents an experiment in transnational bottom-up democracy and participation bringing together all EA members to collectively shape the organization in its political, cultural and social positions.
-For this reason, different academics, universities and educational institutions have conducted their research about the unique case of European Alternatives.
+European Alternatives constitutes a unique organisation in that it combines political, educational, and cultural projects taking place simultaneously in many different cities and with diverse communities.
+The organisation’s unique model represents an experiment in transnational bottom-up democracy and participation bringing together all EA members to collectively shape the organization in its political, educational, and cultural positions.
+For this reason, a variety of researchers and theorists, universities and academic institutes, as well as educational institutions have conducted their research about the unique case of European Alternatives.

 LUISA MARIA SCHWEIZER